SciTools/iris/docs/iris/src/userguide/cube_statistics.rst

     grid_areas = iris.analysis.cartography.area_weights(cube)

-In the section :doc:`reducing_a_cube` we saw how to extract a subset of a cube in order to reduce either its dimensionality or its resolution.
+In the :doc:`subsetting_a_cube` section we saw how to extract a subset of a cube in order to reduce either its dimensionality or its resolution.
 Instead of simply extracting a sub-region of the data, we can produce statistical functions of the data values across a particular dimension,